Last Updated on December 6, 2019 by foxintheforest

 Go slow.
 That’s the motto on the tiny island about an hour off the coast of Belize.
-This sleepy island offers (relatively) budget-friendly relaxation with a dash of adventure.
+This sleepy island offers (relatively) budget-friendly destination will have you unplugged in an instant.
+When it comes to what to do in Caye Caulker, the answer is often to just sit back and relax or add a dash of adventure to your day.
 Let’s dive into the most satisfying things to do in Caye Caulker, Belize.

 How Long to Stay in Caye Caulker?